 The transport of the bridal and groom’s parties are a must.
 It’s also critical that if things were to go wrong, there is available transport for just the bride and groom to get to the venue on time.

 Transport can be a very important part of the planning because it’s necessary to get the logistics of the day in order.
 Your transport, whatever that may be, will need to know the time that they arrive to pick you up and the time they should be arriving at the venue.
-It’s then up to the transport company to ensure there’s enough time for travelling and for any delays that would prevent the travel company from leaving.
+It’s then up to the transport company to ensure there’s enough time for traveling and for any delays that would prevent the travel company from leaving.

 Often enough, the delays will be from the bridal party not getting ready in time and therefore needing that extra fifteen or twenty minutes.
 Always try to factor in some space in the day for delays.
 That way, if it does happen, it hopefully won’t impact too much of the day itself.
 The most important part of the day though is getting to the venue on time to get married.